company-ui/company-ui/docs/guide/what-is-this.md

 # What is this?

-This is a company info autocomplete component for browser.
+This is a company UI library.

 ## Features

 - Supports typescript
 - Rich configuration
+- Works with both Vue 2 , Vue 3 And React.

 ## Browser Support